I recently read Into Thin Air by Jon Krakauer, and came down with a bit of Everest fever.

 Image: National Geographic

 Part of the reason lobsters can get so large and live so long is that they have an particularly effective enzyme called telomerase that repairs damage to telomeres after cell division.
 Humans have this enzyme too, it just doesn't work as well (Interesting note, the 'useless' sequence that gets added to the ends of our chromosomes is "GGGTTA" over and over again).
+Some of the interesting work in the field of gerontology (the study of ageing), looks at the Hayflick Limit, the number of times the telomeres can undergo cell division without losing functionality.
+The Hayflick Limit is much higher in lobsters than in humans.

 Back to the main point - In the Game of Thrones universe, dragons can live for centuries, and they never stop growing.
 This is probably because a dragon has either impressively long telomeres, resulting in a high Hayflick Limit and long life lacking senescence, or they have fantastic telomerase, achieving the same end result.